Samurai Basic Guide

 Kasha combo > Gekko combo > Yukikaze combo.

-Meikyo Shisui allows us to put our buffs up immediately, removing the long ramp-up period that Samurai had in Shadowbringers.
-We want to do this in nearly all situations, even before you unlock the second charge of Meikyo at level 88.
+Meikyo Shisui allows us to put our buffs up immediately, and we want to do this in nearly all situations, even before you unlock the second charge of Meikyo at level 76.

 Due to the aforementioned Meikyo changes that allow us to apply buffs more quickly, we have shifted from applying Fuka (formerly Shifu) first to applying Fugetsu (formerly Jinpu) first.
 Since we can apply Fuka on the second GCD, we lose less from applying it second.
 However, we gain a large amount of potency from its application GCD (Kasha when under Meikyo) under Fugetsu.